-Enobong (Anna) Hannah Branch is an Associate Professor of Sociology at the University of Massachusetts–Amherst.
+Enobong (Anna) Hannah Branch the Associate Chancellor for Equity and Inclusion and an Associate Professor of Sociology at the University of Massachusetts–Amherst.
 Her research interests are in race, racism, and inequality; intersectional theory; work and occupations; and historical demography.
 Her book Opportunity Denied: Limiting Black Women to Devalued Work provides an overview of the historical evolution of Black women’s work and the social-economic structures that have located them in particular and devalued places in the U.S. labor market.
 She is the author of several articles published in The Sociological Quarterly; Sociological Perspectives; Social Science History; Journal of Black Studies; and Race, Gender, & Class.
 Her current research investigates rising employment insecurity in the post-industrial era through the lens of racial and gender inequality.

 - Branch, Enobong Hannah and Caroline Hanley.
 2014.
 “Upgraded to Bad Jobs: Low-wage Black Women’s Relative Status Since 1970.”
 The Sociological Quarterly 55(2): 366-395.